Upsonic/gpt-computer-assistant/README.md

 </p>

 # GPT Computer Assistant(GCA)
 GCA is an AI agent framework designed to make computer use across Windows, macOS, and Ubuntu.
 GCA enables you to replace repetitive, small-logic-based tasks worker to an AI.
 There is an really important potential that we believe.
-Whether you're a developer, analyst, or IT professional, GCA can empower you to accomplish more in less time.
+Whether you’re a developer, analyst, or IT professional, GCA can empower you to accomplish more in less time.

 Imagine this: